stanfordnlp/CoreNLP/_pages/corenlp-server.md

 // creates a StanfordCoreNLP object with POS tagging, lemmatization, NER, parsing, and coreference resolution Properties props = new Properties();
 props.setProperty("annotators", "tokenize, ssplit, pos, lemma, ner, parse, dcoref");
-StanfordCoreNLPClient pipeline = new StanfordCoreNLPClient(props, "localhost", 9000, 2);
+StanfordCoreNLPClient pipeline = new StanfordCoreNLPClient(props, "http://localhost", 9000, 2);
 // read some text in the text variable
 String text = ... // Add your text here!
 // create an empty Annotation just with the given text